antaresdocumentation/antares-esp8266-http/README.md

 This library is meant to simplify the process of retrieving and deploying data to Antares IoT Platform's REST API using ESP8266.

+For dependencies, this library uses [bblanchon's ArduinoJson](https://github.com/bblanchon/ArduinoJson) and is already included in the bundle.

 For more information regarding the platform itself, please visit Antares' [official website](https://antares.id/).

 ## Installation